-M.Ed.: Master of Education with Specialization in Counselor Education
+MEd: Master of Education in School Counseling

 In addition to completing the course work, the student must also successfully complete the required state certification exam.
 Once the student has passed their exam, and sent a copy of their service record, they will be approved for state certification by TEA.